© Copyright Carter McNamara, MBA, PhD, Authenticity Consulting, LLC.

 With these cornerstones in place, the organization is assured of a program plan that has a strong foundation and can survive multiple changes as the program develops.

-Program Should Tie to the Organization’s Mission
+The program Should Tie to the Organization’s Mission

 Each program should be strongly associated with the organization’s overall mission.
 That is, the organization’s executive leaders should work from the mission to identify several overall, major goals that must be reached and that, in total, reach the mission.
 If an idea for a program comes up at some time other than during strategic planning, executive leaders must ask themselves if the program is really appropriate for the organization.